Sougwen Chung: Career

-In 2023, Sougwen Chung was named to the TIME100 AI list for their pioneering work combining painting and robotics.
+In 2023, Sougwen Chung was named to the TIME100 AI list for their pioneering work combining painting and robotics and subsequently received a TIME100 Impact Award for their influence on the artificial intelligence field.

 In January 2025, Sougwen Chung participated in a conversation with curator Hans Ulrich Obrist at the World Economic Forum in Davos, in a session titled “What Happens When Humans and Robots Create Art Together?”, where they discussed human–machine collaboration in art and the role of AI in creative practice.

-Chung's work has been shown at galleries and museums across the world, including Victoria and Albert Museum in London, England, EMMA in Espoo, Finland, Vancouver Art Gallery in Canada, MAMCO in Geneva and der TANK in Basel, Switzerland, ArtScience Museum in Singapore, Shanghai Minsheng Art Museum in China, TOM REICHSTEIN contemporary in Hamburg, Germany, and Istanbul's Akbank Sanat, among others.
+Chung's work has been shown at galleries and museums across the world, including Victoria and Albert Museum in London, England, EMMA in Espoo, Finland, Vancouver Art Gallery in Canada, MAMCO in Geneva, der TANK and Kunstmuseum Basel, Switzerland, ArtScience Museum in Singapore, Pearl Art Museum and Shanghai Minsheng Art Museum in China, TOM REICHSTEIN contemporary in Hamburg and Kunstverein Heilbronn, Germany, Bechtler Museum of Modern Art in Charlotte, Boston Art Center, and Grunwald Gallery of Art in Bloomington, United States, Francisco Carolinum Linz in Austria, Arts Space in Prague, Czech Republic, and Istanbul's Akbank Sanat, among others.

 Chung has spoken globally at conferences including Tribeca Film Festival, New York; The Hospital Club, London; MUTEK Festival, Montreal & Mexico City; Sónar +D, Barcelona, The Art Directors Club, New York; Internet Dargana, Stockholm; SXSW, Austin; FITC Amsterdam & Tokyo; OFFF, Barcelona; Gray Area Festival, San Francisco, and SIGGRAPH, Vancouver.

-Sougwen Chung's work has also been featured in multiple international press outlets including Art F City, Artnet, Artsy, Business Insider, Dazed, Designboom, EXIT Magazine, Engadget, Fast Company, Forbes, MASHABLE, Noema Magazine, Sursuma Magazine, The Creators Project, The New York Times, TIME Magazine, USA Today, Wired, and Yishu.
+Sougwen Chung's work has also been featured in multiple international press outlets including Art Basel, Artnet, Artsy, Business Insider, Dazed, Designboom, EXIT Magazine, Engadget, Fast Company, Forbes, MASHABLE, Noema Magazine, Sursuma Magazine, The Atlantic, The New York Times, TIME Magazine, USA Today, Wired, and Yishu.